angular/angular/aio/content/marketing/docs.md

   </a>
   <a href="start" class="docs-card" title="Getting started">
     <section>Getting started</section>
-    <p>Examine and work with a small ready-made Angular app, without any setup.</p>
+    <p>Examine and work with a small ready-made Angular application, without any setup.</p>
     <p class="card-footer">Try it now</p>
   </a>
   <a href="guide/architecture" class="docs-card" title="Angular Concepts">
     <section>Learn and Explore</section>
-    <p>Learn about the fundamental design concepts and architecture of Angular apps.</p>
+    <p>Learn about the fundamental design concepts and architecture of Angular applications.</p>
     <p class="card-footer">Introduction to Angular concepts</p>
   </a>
   <a href="guide/setup-local" class="docs-card" title="Angular Local Environment Setup">